dcxSt/pfb-mod/README.md

 [Link to the article]()

 ## Dependencies / libraries used in scritps:
-- Jax, Autograd and gradient descent
+- Jax, for autograd custom gradient descent functions

 The usual suspects
 - Numpy